The INFACT School – International School For Food Addiction Counseling And Treatment

 Holistic Medicine for Addiction Training® (HMA®) is an online course which integrates multiple addiction treatment paradigms necessary to see and understand the “big picture” of addiction.
 It prepares professionals to treat their clients as whole people while addressing all aspects of their disease.
 HMA® covers topics of Traditional Medicine, Neuroscience-Based Addiction Medicine, Metabolic Medicine, Low Carb High Fat / Keto Eating Patterns, Integrative / Orthomolecular Medicine, Relapse Prevention, Support groups and more.
 Learn more about Holistic Medicine for Addiction Training® (HMA®) at this link:

 To receive Bitten Jonsson’s e-newsletter, please subscribe here:

 THE HISTORY OF TRAINING FOR FOOD ADDICTION PROFESSIONALS:

-ACORN Food Dependency & Recovery Services administers the Food Addiction Professional Training.
-This is a three-year experiential program focused on learning food addiction recovery from the inside-out, assisting experienced food addiction professionals, and developing ways to make a unique contribution to food addicts and the field of food addiction.
+ACORN Food Dependency & Recovery Services administered the Food Addiction Professional Training.
+It was a three-year experiential program focused on learning food addiction recovery from the inside-out, assisting experienced food addiction professionals, and developing ways to make a unique contribution to food addicts and the field of food addiction.

 Two residential intensives with other professional trainees each year; a weekly recovery and professional support meeting by phone; two years of stable recovery in food (one year before assisting and two years before certification); completion of a detailed history of personal powerless over food or another addiction; and thirty days of supervised assistance and completion of a professional competence demonstration.